Skip to main content

 A packaged Helm chart that deploys your service/ image.
 Chart.yaml names the chart, values.yaml sets defaults (image repository, ports, resources), and templates/ renders the Kubernetes objects.
 You don’t hand-roll infrastructure — the chart is parameterized and the platform fills in the blanks.

-Four workflows handle everything from PR validation to publishing.
+Workflows handle everything from PR validation to release metadata and backend artifacts.
 Every push or tag triggers the right one automatically:

 WorkflowTriggerWhat it does